BINSR … referred to as the “bin-zer”

 Step 2 – Seller Response – OK to All, No to All, Yes and No

-If the seller checks the top box, “Seller agrees to correct …”, all inspection issues are over, except only for the Buyer-Pre-Closing-Walkthrough where the buyer confirms that the corrections were all satisfactorily completed.
+If “Seller agrees to correct …” is checked, all inspection issues are over, except only for the Buyer-Pre-Closing-Walkthrough where the buyer confirms that the corrections were all satisfactorily completed.

-If the second box is checked “Seller is unwilling …”, the buyer has a decision to make … to either cancel the transaction or to accept the property as-is … or … see Alternative to Accept or Cancel below
+If “Seller is unwilling …” is checked, the buyer has a decision to make … to either cancel the transaction or to accept the property as-is … or … see Converting “Cancel” to “Accept” below.

-If the third box is checked, “Seller’s response to Buyer’s notice is as follows:“, there will be a list and/or explanation below.
-For example, the seller may say here that the item is working and no fix is required, i.e., the inspector made a mistake.
-Or that the seller is not going to fix certain ones of the listed items, or not fix it in a way stated by the buyer on page 1.
-For example, the seller could say he/she was going to fix something personally rather than hire a “licensed contractor”.
+If “Seller’s response to Buyer’s notice is as follows:” is checked, there will be a list and/or explanation in the open space on the form.
+For example, the seller may say that an item is working and no fix is required, i.e., the inspector made a mistake; or specify items the seller is going to fix verses items not to be fixed; or not fix one or more items in the way specified by the buyer.
 The response possibilities are limitless.

-Step 3 – Buyer Response to Seller Response – OK or Cancel
+Step 3 – Buyer Response to Seller Response – Accept or Cancel

-Finally, with either the second or third option response from the seller, we get to the section BUYER’S ELECTION at the bottom of page 3 of the BINSR.
-With the day of delivery of the seller’s response to the buyer being day-zero, the Buyer has five days to decide which of the two options to elect to take: Accept or Cancel.
+Which bring us to the BUYER’S ELECTION at the bottom of page 3 of the BINSR.
+With the day of delivery of the seller’s response to the buyer being day-zero, the Buyer has five days to decide which of the two options to take …

 The seller may not be able to correct the item(s) for some reason, or may not want to take the time for the correction(s) prior to the scheduled closing, or may feel that “as-is” the property is worth the contract price and no “fix-it” is justified.

-When the seller is concerned about “Will the buyer cancel if I say no to some/all of the issues?”, the best approach is to have a verbal negotiation of the list commenced by the seller’s agent prior to doing anything with the BINSR.
-For many transactions, this will result in a seller BINSR response that’s acceptable to the buyer.
+Solution A: When the seller is concerned about “Will the buyer cancel if I say no to some/all of the issues?”, the best approach is to have a verbal negotiation of the list commenced by the seller’s agent prior to doing anything with the BINSR.
+For many transactions, this will result in the seller’s BINSR response being acceptable to the buyer.

-If buyer and seller can arrive at an agreeable price reduction for the item(s) the seller is not to correct acceptably, the next step is to execute an addendum to adjust the price.
-Once the price has been formally adjusted, the buyer can then “Accept” the seller’s BINSR response.
+When he seller’s response is not acceptable, if buyer and seller can arrive at an agreeable price reduction as an alternative to cancellation, the next step is to execute an addendum to adjust the price.
+After the addendum reducing the price has been fully executed, the buyer can then “Accept” the seller’s BINSR response.

 Cancel

 Of course, some “fix-it” issues may not be fixable as far as the buyer is concerned, or the seller’s BINSR response is not acceptable and agreement can’t be reached for a price adjustment.
-In that case, the buyer checks the cancel box at the bottom of page 3 and sends the BINSR to the seller and to escrow.
+In either case, the buyer checks the cancel box at the bottom of page 3, then sends the BINSR to the seller and to escrow.

-This immediately cancels the transaction and the buyer gets full refund of his/her earnest money.
+This immediately cancels the transaction.
+If done timely, the buyer gets full refund of his/her earnest money.

 SPDS (“spuds”) Connection to BINSR & Inspection